-Market risk and cyclical downturns in the industries using tanks and boxes may result in periods of low demand for our product resulting in excess inventory, impairment charges and reduction of our operating results and cash flows.
+Market risk, commodity price volatility and cyclical downturns in the industries using tanks and boxes may result in periods of low demand for our product resulting in excess inventory, impairment charges and reduction of our operating results and cash flows.

-Adler Tanks' revenues are derived from the rental of tanks and boxes to companies involved in oil & gas exploration and refinement, environmental remediation & wastewater/groundwater treatment, infrastructure construction and various industrial services, among others.
+Adler Tanks' revenues are derived from the rental of tanks and boxes to companies involved in oil and gas exploration and refinement, environmental remediation and wastewater/groundwater treatment, infrastructure construction and various industrial services, among others.
 We expect tank and box rental revenues will primarily be affected by the business activity within these industries.
 Historically, these industries have been cyclical and have experienced periodic downturns, which have a material adverse impact on the industry's demand for equipment, including the tanks and boxes rented by us.
-Lower oil prices may have an adverse effect on our liquid and solid containment tank and boxes business.
-In addition, the recession in the U.S. may negatively impact infrastructure construction and industrial activity, which may also adversely affect our business.
+Lower oil or gas prices may have an adverse effect on our liquid and solid containment tank and boxes business if the price reduction causes customers to limit or stop exploration, extraction or refinement activities, resulting in lower demand for renting Adler Tank's products.
+In addition, a continued U.S. recession may negatively impact infrastructure construction and industrial activity, which may also adversely affect our business.